 Fictional Narratives

-Other literary works illustrating the theme of appreciation:
+Novels illustrating the theme of appreciation:

 - Giorgio Bassani, The Novel of Ferrara (W.W.
-Norton & Company , 2018): in these short stories and novellas, we “learn the cultural significance of attending the German synagogue (“so severe and contrasting in its almost Lutheran gathering of prosperous, burgherly Homburg hats”) versus the Italian synagogue (“more working-class and theatrical, almost Catholic”) or of vacationing at the bourgeois seaside resort of Riccione versus the more plebeian Gatteo.”
+Norton & Company , 2018): in these short stories and novellas “We learn the cultural significance of attending the German synagogue (“so severe and contrasting in its almost Lutheran gathering of prosperous, burgherly Homburg hats”) versus the Italian synagogue (“more working-class and theatrical, almost Catholic”) or of vacationing at the bourgeois seaside resort of Riccione versus the more plebeian Gatteo.”

 - Zoë Wicomb, Still Life: A Novel (New Press, 2020): “A stunningly original new novel exploring race, truth in authorship, and the legacy of past exploitation . . .”